thiagobandeira60/Adventure_Works_report/README.md

 # Adventure Works

-This is a visualization report created in Power BI where the dataset Maven Market is analysed.
+This is a visualization report created in Power BI where the dataset Adventure Works is analysed.
 Some of the report's features are described below:

 - Interactive dashboard, with capability of filtering and highlighting multiple graphs when one is selected